NOSA: Native and Offloadable Sparse Attention: NOSA

 To achieve this goal, we divide the selected tokens $\Gamma(t)$ into two subsets: the query-aware selection $\Gamma_q(t)$ and the query-agnostic selection $\Gamma_e(t)$.
 For query-aware selection $\Gamma_q(t)$, we do not add any constraints to preserve the model's performance.
-As described in Section~\ref{sec:selection}, such selection imposes an eviction constraint, i.e., if a token is not selected at decoding step $t$, it must not be selected at any subsequent step $t' > t$.
-This constraint can be formulated as follows.
+As described in Section~\ref{sec:selection}, query-agnostic selection naturally imposes an eviction constraint, i.e., if a token is not selected at decoding step $t$, it must not be selected at any subsequent step $t' > t$, and $\Gamma_e(t')\subseteq\Gamma_e(t)\cup\{t+1, \cdots, t'\}$, which emerges naturally rather than being explicitly designed.

-We implement the query-agnostic selection by assigning each KV pair an importance score $s_t^e \in \mathbb{R}$.
-When selecting $k$ query-agnostic tokens, a Top-$k$ function is applied to these scores, defined as $\Gamma_e(t) = \text{ArgTop}_k(\{s_i^e\}_{i=0}^n)$.
-To further enhance performance, we adopt the design of DMA~\citep{shi2025trainable}, where the importance score is computed as
+We implement the query-agnostic selection by using an \textit{eviction head} to assign each KV pair an \textit{importance score} $s_t^e \in \mathbb{R}$.
+When selecting $k$ query-agnostic tokens, a Top-$k$ function is applied to these scores, formulated as $\Gamma_e(t) = \text{ArgTop}_k(\{s_i^e\}_{i=0}^t)$.
+To further enhance performance, we implement the eviction head using DMA~\citep{shi2025trainable}, a trainable sparse attention mechanism with query-agnostic selection, which can be viewed as a trainable KV eviction method.
+The importance score is computed as